 I sing kirtan at least once a week and, when I can, I share it with my kids.
 It’s was a huge part of my culture growing up, and I want to pass it on.
 Sometimes my daughter will shut me down with a request for Katy Perry or Taylor Swift, but I keep working her, playing that kirtan music.
 Last week she said ‘Dad, is that kirtan again?
 I’m so bored of kirtan!’ which gives you a sense of how much kirtan plays in my house.

 Because it forces you out of your head.
 Some meditations require a lot of introspection and I think people can get hung up on all that navel-gazing to the point where they forget about other people.
 Bhakti means devotion and it demands you shine that light on someone else.
 I think that type of practice has the potential to make everyone, including non-practitioners, instantly happy.

-It’s top secret, but there is rumor we might play the entire album live!
-We’re going to have an explosion of talent with Dave Stringer, Sheela Bringi, Patrick Richey, Krishan, Tulsi Devi and Nalina Kaufman blowing up the stage.
+It’s top-secret, but there is a rumor we might play the entire album live!
+We’re going to have an explosion of talent with Dave Stringer, Sheela Bringi, Patrick Richey, Krishan, Tulsi Devi, and Nalina Kaufman blowing up the stage.
 Be prepared to dance.
 Tickets are $20 in advance $25 on the door but it is an intimate venue and I suspect we’ll sell out so I’m urging people to buy in advance.